Period Pain: What Causes It And Treatments To Help Ease The Menstrual Pain

 Types of Period Pain

-Primarily occurring in more mature women, secondary dysmenorrhoea is a pain that rises due to an underlying condition (pathological) and doesn’t subside even after childbirth.
-The pathological situations that cause secondary dysmenorrhoea include pelvic infections, endometrial cell growth leading to cysts, tumors of the uterine wall, chronic pelvic inflammation, etc. One must consult a physician to treat this type of period pain development.
+Primarily occurring in more mature women, secondary dysmenorrhea is a pain that rises due to an underlying condition (pathological) and doesn’t subside even after childbirth.
+The pathological situations that cause secondary dysmenorrhea include pelvic infections, endometrial cell growth leading to cysts, tumors of the uterine wall, chronic pelvic inflammation, etc. One must consult a physician to treat this type of period pain development.

 Physiological Effects